 The soil seed bank is a term for the potential community layer that can readily grow from the earth within the next few growing seasons.
 It is the prequel layer to the advanced regeneration layer that is currently growing on the landscape floor.
-To best quantify the seedbank a combination of seed extraction and seedling emergence provides the most robust estimate of the seed bank.
-Seed extraction removes the seeds from the soil to count their presence, while seedling emergence quatifies what grows from soil samples taken from the seedbank.
+To best quantify the seedbank a combination of seed extraction and seedling emergence provides the most robust estimate of the seed bank composition.
+Seed extraction removes the seeds from the soil to count their presence, while seedling emergence quantifies what grows from soil samples taken from the seedbank.

 Round Bald

-Round bald is located along the borders of North Carolina and Tennessee of the Appalachian Trail, about 20 miles North of Bakersville, North Carolina and about 13 miles South of Roan Mountain, Tennessee.
-The site is largely south-facing with a slope of 13.5 degrees and an average soil depth of 14.2 Â± 3.9 centimeters.
+Round bald is located along the borders of North Carolina and Tennessee of the Appalachian Trail, about 20 miles north of Bakersville, North Carolina and about 13 miles south of Roan Mountain, Tennessee.
+The site is largely south-facing with a slope of 13.5 degrees and an average soil depth of 14.2 ± 3.9 centimeters.
 Vegetation on this bald is dominated by Danthonia spp. and Carex spp.
 (Fleming et al. 1999).
-Round bald has been experiencing woody encroachment from invasive species like Rubus allegheniensis, Rubus canadensis, Vaccinium spp., Rhododendrom spp. and saplings from the surrounding spruce-fir forest.
+Round Bald has been experiencing woody encroachment from invasive species like R. allegheniensis, R. canadensis, Vaccinium spp., Rhododendron spp. and saplings from the surrounding spruce-fir forest.
 These species are threatening a shift from a grass bald subtype into a heath bald subtype.
 Grass balds are defined by most of the vegetation as either grasses or sedges, while heath balds are dominated by woody species like Rubus.
 Woody encroachment could potentially extirpate a rare ecosystem subtype that provides panoramic vista views of the adjacent mountaintops and hosts several rare and endemic species, such as - Roan Lily (Lilium grayi), New England Ragwort (Packera schweinitziana), and Roan Mountain Bluet (Houstonia montana).
 Nearly 40 years ago, Murdock (1986) and Hamel and Somers (1990) examined the vegetation community of Roan Mountain balds with the decision to protect these landscapes and reinstate management of these rare ecosystems.
 They found mowing with small application of fire to be sufficient in protecting against woody invasion (Murdock 1986).
-In 2020, following 30 years of mowing management, Stokes and Horton (2022) re-surveyed plots from Murdock (1986) and Hamel and Somers (1990).
-In February of 2022, there was a low-intensity ground fire that burned approximately 9.7 hectares of Round Bald.
+In 2020, following 30 years of mowing management, Stokes and Horton (2022) re-surveyed plots from Hamel and Somers (1990).
+In February 2022, there was a low-intensity ground fire that burned approximately 9.7 hectares of Round Bald.
 Roughly half of the plots that Stokes and Horton (2022) surveyed on Round Bald along the first four transects were within the fire and the other half - along the same four transects - were outside of the fire boundary.

-This study was undertaken to examine the effects of low-intensity ground fire on the vegetation composition of Round bald.
+This study was undertaken to examine the effects of low-intensity ground fire on the vegetation composition of Round Bald.
 I hypothesized that the fire was not of sufficient intensity to cause a major change in vegetation composition.
-The objectives were 1.
-Quantify vegetation composition and the soil seed bank over the 2020 and 2022 growing seasons following the low intensity ground fire on Round Bald, and 2.
+The objectives were 1. quantify vegetation composition and the soil seed bank over the 2020 and 2022 growing seasons following the low intensity ground fire on Round Bald, and 2.
 Inform managing agencies about the state of the bald.
 How has the low-intensity ground fire affected vegetation dynamics in 2022 compared to 2020 from data provided by Stokes and Horton (2022)?
 What are the management implications that could be gleaned from this disturbance?

 Methods